eugenewebdevs/python-quick-start/README.md

 ### Online

 We can run any of the code in this course online.
 You don't have to install anything.

+Create an account at (https://www.mycompiler)[https://www.mycompiler] to run code for free!

-Just visit provided links and hit run.
+Just visit provided links and hit run to execute the code, or click edit to change the code.

 [Online - hello.py](https://www.mycompiler.io/view/DAzSLjGr0mH)